 To put it simply, every single natural gemstone carries some form of natural inclusion, otherwise they will not be a natural gemstones (very likely to be synthetic or even glass).
 Even a natural diamond that is flawless under 10x magnification would have inclusions that are visible under 20x magnification.
 Inclusions are important to identify gemstone variety, various treatment methods and to differentiate them from imitates.

-Inclusion can vary from location to location.
-For example, typical Ceylon blue sapphire has needle inclusions whereas typical madagascan sapphire has bright crystal like inclusions.
+Inclusions can vary from location to location.
+For example, typical Ceylon blue sapphire has needle inclusions whereas typical Madagascan sapphire has bright crystal like inclusions.
 However, remember “typical” does not mean always.

 We have had situations where laboratories have had difficulty in identifying whether the sapphire is natural, synthetic or treated due to being “too clean”.
 Suspicious sapphires do not make it to our collection at Deliqa Gems under any circumstance.